winitzki/scall/tutorial/programming_dhall.md

 #### Higher-order functions

-The language should allow us to write a function that replaces a given sub-expression by an argument value.
+The language should allow us to write a function that replaces a given subexpression by an argument value.
-That sub-expression could be itself a function expression.
+That subexpression could be itself a function expression.
 In that case, we need to be able to write a function whose argument is itself a function.

 Consider the function `f` defined above.
-It contains `λ(p : Natural) → p * 2 + n` as a sub-expression.
+It contains `λ(p : Natural) → p * 2 + n` as a subexpression.
 Suppose we need to replace the computation `p * 2` by another function of `p`.

 To express our intent more clearly, let us rewrite `f 123`, making this computation explicit: